AliveToolkit/alive2/README.md

 Diagnosing Unsoundness Reports
 --------

 * Select a failing test file.
 It may be convenient to choose one whose path is given at the beginning of a log file containing the text "(unsound)" as above; this is guaranteed to contain an unsoundness report.
-Many log files, however, contain only “Source: <stdin>” rather than a file path.
+Many log files, however, contain only “Source: <stdin>” rather than a file path; the names of these files begin with “in_”.
 * Do a verbose run of Lit for just that file, with the `opt`  option `--print-after-all` appended, e.g. (as of Alive2 commit 43c51831 and LLVM b2417f51dbbd):
 ```
 $LLVM2_BUILD/bin/llvm-lit -vva "-Dopt=$ALIVE2_HOME/alive2/build/opt-alive.sh --print-after-all" $LLVM2_HOME/llvm/test/Transforms/InstCombine/insert-const-shuf.ll